YOUR DOCTOR’S PRIORITIES

 The reason is they are often essentially forced to do so by licensing boards, insurers, malpractice attorneys, government regulations, and perhaps the censure of their colleagues.
 This harms the patients and today it severely diminishes the quality of health care.

-Our advice to people who complain about doctors and hospitals is to follow a nutritional balancing program and, in most cases, you will not need doctors very often.
+Our advice to people who complain about doctors and hospitals is to follow a development program and, in most cases, you will not need doctors very often.

 To check the safety of your hospital, go to HealthGrades Web site.